 The enzymes and co-enzymes present in the bee pollen are considered to be very important and play an important role in the bee pollen to help reduce weight gain.

-There are studies which claim that people who are taking bee pollen are showing good improvement in their hormonal levels and it also restores ovarian which accelerate pregnancy.
+There are studies that claim that people who are taking bee pollen are showing good improvement in their hormonal levels and it also restores ovarian which accelerate pregnancy.

-Bee pollen comes in three different forms – granules, capsules, chewable tablet depending on how you want to take it in line with your goals.
+Bee pollen comes in three different forms – granules, capsules, chewable tablets depending on how you want to take it in line with your goals.

-It is recommended that adults can take 20-40g or 3-5 tablespoon per day.
+It is recommended that adults can take 20-40g or 3-5 tablespoons per day.
 You can add it to your smoothies or breakfast.